 Mobile phones are not to be brought to school.
-If circumstances arise where you require your child to carry a mobile phone with them they are to hand it into the office when they arrive and collect the phone at the end of the day.
+If circumstances arise where you require your child to carry a mobile phone with them, they must hand it into the office when they arrive and collect the phone at the end of the day.